vtex/shoreline/README.md

 <a href="https://shoreline.storybook.vtex.com" target="_blank"><img src="https://raw.githubusercontent.com/storybooks/brand/master/badge/badge-storybook.svg"></a>

-# 🌊 Shoreline <!-- omit in toc -->
+# 🌊 Shoreline

+> [!NOTE] Currently available for internal usage at VTEX

 Shoreline is a set of tools designed specifically to enhance the experience of designing and implementing apps for the VTEX Admin.
 The focus is on simplifying the application design, creation, coding, visualization, and QA processes.

 - [Install and build dependencies](#install-and-build-dependencies)
 - [Run a command](#run-a-command)